-Denise Coates, the billionaire boss of Bet365, added another £265m to her wealth this week after the company her family founded racked up another year of bumper profits.
-She's been called Britain's most successful woman with a fortune Forbes magazine puts in the region of £4bn.
+Denise Coates, the billionaire boss of Bet365, added another £323m to her wealth this week after the company her family founded racked up another year of huge profits.

-Bet365 is Stoke-on-Trent's largest private sector employer.
-It offers its 35 million worldwide customers sports betting, poker, casino, games, and bingo.
-The firm's revenues grew by 25% in the year to the end of March and operating profit was up by 31%.
+Bet365 is Stoke-on-Trent's largest private sector employer, with more than 4,600 staff.
+It offers its millions of worldwide customers sports betting, poker, casino, games and bingo.
+The firm had a £3bn turnover in the year to the end of March and a profit before tax of £791m.

 Ms Coates' brother John is joint chief executive and her father Peter is the firm's chairman, but Denise Coates owns half the company and there's no doubt the success is largely hers.